kadikraman/react-native-beyond-basics/docs/welcome.md

 # Welcome

-Hello, and thank you for your interest in this intermediate React Native course! 🎉
+Hi there!
+Thank you for your interest in this intermediate React Native course! 🎉

 ## About Me